boostfighter/Quiz/README.md

 After installation via **installation URL**:
 1. Enable Digital Experiences if not enabled.
 2. create a guest site
-	a. go to "all site" and click on new.
+	a.
+Go to "All Sites" and click on new.
 	b. select "Build Your Own(LWR)"
 	c. click on "Get Started"
 	d. put site name(Quiz Application) and click on create